 Why using recycled cotton, food and plant waste as a new material source?

-“We want to contribute to the reduction of gas emotions with new circular economies.
-The idea behind is to avoid new and first use fibers, and to open our sourcing to new circular methods and alternative innovations to using toxic chemicals, less water and land to harvest”
+“We want to contribute to the reduction of gas emissions by incorporating materials promoting new circular economies.
+The idea behind is to avoid new and first use fibers, opening our sourcing to alternative innovations without using harmful toxic chemicals, less water consumption and less land to harvest”

 Over-production of food is a big problem today so is the over-production of clothing delivered to rich countries, while the level of poverty, lack of water , hunger and natural resources scarcity raises.